Recent Updates

 Radiation Guidelines

-This document serves as an additional guideline for the use of Radiation Licensees or Radiation Protection Officers to determine the area classification of workplaces involving ionising radiation exposure in Brunei Darussalam.
-This is also to further supplement Part 5: Monitoring Programme of the Guideline on Radiation Protection Programme (RPP) Requirements (Rev.1) as published on the SHENA official website.
+This document serves as an additional guideline for Radiation Licensees or Radiation Protection Officers (RPO) to use to safely and efficiently manage their controlled apparatus.
+It provides methods for managing controlled apparatus if the licensee no longer intends to use them in the practices they were authorised for.
+This is also to further supplement disposal requirements under Section 7(4) of the Act and Part 11: Disposal Plan of the Guideline on Radiation Protection Programme (RPP) Requirements (Rev.1) as published on the SHENA official website.